woodpecker-ci/woodpecker/docs/docs/20-usage/40-secrets.md

 The case of the environment variables is not changed, but secret matching is done case-insensitively.
 In the example above, `DOCKER_PASSWORD` would also match if the secret is called `docker_password`.

-### Use secrets in normal steps via environment
+### Using secrets in non-plugin steps via "environment:"

 You can set an environment value from secrets using the `from_secret` syntax.
-So the secret key and environment variable name can differ.
+This way, the secret key and environment variable name can differ.

 ```diff
  steps: